 During this workshop, you will learn how to exert influence in a variety of settings, from formal presentations, to one-on-one, or to large group meetings.
 Combines The Persuasive Speaker and The Impromptu Speaker workshops into a single program with on-camera presenting and role-playing.

-Impromptu Speaker WorkshopLearn how to communicate confidently and sell ideas in impromptu settings including group meetings, one-on-one meetings, and during Q&A sessions.
-You will also develop a personal style that builds personal and business relationships.2014 Dates: July 17
+The Impromptu Speaker WorkshopLearn how to communicate confidently and sell ideas in impromptu settings including group meetings, one-on-one meetings, and during Q&A sessions.
+You will also develop a personal style that builds personal and business relationships.2015 Dates: July 16

 Improve your public speaking skills in this intensive one-day program through video sessions and individualized coaching.
 Learn to organize your information and deliver it with confidence and credibility, whether speaking to individuals or to small or large groups.